 Affirmative Therapy: an approach to therapy that embraces a positive view of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) identities and relationships and addresses the negative influences that homophobia, transphobia, and heterosexism have on the lives of LGBTQ clients

-We are an inclusive practice that embraces individuals and couples of all orientations, identity and expression.
-Our LGBTQ2+ counseling sessions provide a safe place to get help.
+We are an inclusive practice that embraces individuals and couples of all orientations, identity and expression through affirmative therapy.
+Our LGBTQ affirming counseling sessions provide a safe place to get help.

 We are deeply committed to providing an accepting, sex-positive and non-judgmental space for all couples and individuals experiencing issues that affect their relationships, intimacy and communication.

-Our LGBTQ counseling clinicians are versed and have experience with individuals and couples amidst sexual orientation, expression, identity or gender inquiry, processing different stages of coming out, or experiencing family, cultural or religious issues.
+Our LGBT counseling clinicians are versed and have experience with individuals and couples amidst sexual orientation, expression, identity or gender inquiry, processing different stages of coming out, or experiencing family, cultural or religious issues.

 - Talk about affirmative stances with colleagues. family, and friends